-The northern flicker is the most widespread of the North American woodpeckers, and its two major subspecies – the red-shafted and the yellow-shafted – were formerly considered separate species until they were merged in the 1980s.
+The northern flicker is the most widespread North American woodpecker, and one of the most distinctive with its bold markings.
+Its two major subspecies – the red-shafted and the yellow-shafted – were formerly separate species until they were merged in the 1980s.
+These woodpeckers are also well known as the state bird of Alabama.

 - Bill: Long, dark, very slightly decurved